 In connection with the IPO, the Company entered into a Registration Rights Agreement.
-ICL is a party to this agreement.
-The Registration Rights Agreement provides certain registration rights whereby, at any time following the IPO and the expiration of any related lock-up period, ICL Holders with LLC Interests can require the Company to register under the Securities Act of 1933, as amended shares of Class A common stock issuable to such ICL Holders upon, at the Company's election, redemption or exchange of their Paired Interests.
+ICL and its affiliates are parties to this agreement.
+The Registration Rights Agreement provides certain registration rights whereby, at any time following the IPO and the expiration of any related lock-up period, ICL and its affiliates can require the Company to register under the Securities Act of 1933, as amended, shares of Class A common stock issuable to ICL and its affiliates upon, at the Company's election, redemption or exchange of their Paired Interests.
 The Registration Rights Agreement also provides for piggyback registration rights.
+In March 2022, certain holders of the Company's Class A common stock considered to be related parties were made parties to the Registration Rights Agreement.
+As a result of certain stockholders exercising their registration rights under the Registration Rights Agreement, in December 2022 the Company filed a registration statement on Form S-3 to register 6,009,542 shares of Class A common stock of the Company held by certain of its stockholders.